Incorporating Brian's proofing edits.

 As you can see, it is very similar to our JSM data-structure and, for

-the purposes of this book, well use JSM, as it's a bit easier to
+the purposes of this book, we’ll use JSM, as it's a bit easier to

 work with.
 A JSX compiler also does some validation and escapes input